List of Burger King products: History

-In late 2004, BK (US) entered into a partnership with Kellogg's Morningstar Farms division to offer a soy-based meatless patty known as the "Impossible Whopper".
+In late 2004, BK (US) entered into a partnership with Kellogg's Morningstar Farms division to offer a soy-based meatless patty.
 The sandwich was reformulated not to include pickles and onions, and in order to address concerns raised by vegetarian groups, the cooking method was also changed to microwaving to prevent cross-contamination with meat products.
+The Impossible Whopper was introduced in 2019; this one may have cross-contamination if the customer does not request for it to be cooked separately from other burgers.

 Classification

 In UK outlets of Burger King, the BK Veggie was approved by the Vegetarian Society.
 Subsequently, on the menu boards, a 'Vege society approved' logo was shown next to the item name.
 The UK burger is also vegan when ordered without mayonnaise or cheese.
 In the US the sandwich was approved by PETA, who not only welcomed the BK Veggie as a way to give vegetarians more choice, but also hailed the company's recent agreement with the group to seek out suppliers that employ humane treatment methods in raising their animal stock.

 However, Burger King in the US publishes a disclaimer which states: "Burger King Corporation makes no claim that the BK Veggie Burger or any other of its products meets the requirements of a vegan or vegetarian diet.
 The patty is cooked in the microwave."